 Win the Inside Game, by Steve Magness

 Longtime science-of-running fans will remember Magness as the author of the encyclopedic tome a decade ago.
 Before that, he鈥檇 been a 4:01 high-school miler and later a coach of college and professional runners.
 In recent years, though, Magness鈥檚 focus has broadened to performance in its broadest sense.
-He wrote a couple of performance-focused books with former 国产吃瓜黑料 columnist Brad Stulberg, and then the 2022 bestseller .
+He wrote a couple of performance-focused books with former 国产吃瓜黑料 columnist Brad Stulberg, and then the 2022 bestseller Do Hard Things.
 Magness has always been an exceptional synthesizer, drawing connections across an impressively wide range of domains.
 His new book is more personal than his previous ones, drawing on his experiences as a whistleblower at the Nike Oregon Project, and seeks to guide the reader not just to performance but to fulfillment.

 (Photo: Courtesy of Blue Star Press)